cpaika/cpaika/README.md

 Follow me on [Twitter](https://twitter.com/ChrisPaika)

-[I'm always happy to talk to engineers or anyone starting in the industry.](https://paika.tech/standing-invitation/).
-Feel free to reach out over Twitter or email!
+[I'm always happy to talk to engineers or anyone starting in the industry.](https://paika.tech/standing-invitation/)  Feel free to reach out.

 In my spare time, I enjoy hiking, boating, and spending time with my dog Ruby 🐕